 - a GRE Verbal Reasoning score of at least 146

-These scores should be sent directly from the testing service and self-reported in the AIS system.
-These scores must be from a test date within two years of the date requested admission (e.g., Fall 2020).
+These scores should be sent directly from the testing service and self-reported in the CAS system.
+These scores must be from a test date within two years of the date of requested admission.
 For more information on test dates and locations, please visit www.ets.org/toefl and/or https://www.ielts.org.
 Institution code for Texas A&M University: 6003

 5. Statement of Purpose.
 A 500-750 word essay that details the applicant’s objectives for the graduate program, research interests, fit with the program and experiences that will enable success.
 Applicants are encouraged to identify graduate faculty members with which they are interested in working.

 6. Writing Sample .
 A writing sample that demonstrates the applicant’s ability to write clearly and to think critically and conceptually.
 Solo-authored academic writing is strongly encouraged.
 Please limit writing samples to 10,000 words.